open-telemetry/opentelemetry-go-contrib/exporters/metric/cortex/README.md

     return err
 }

-// Make instruments and record data.
+// Make instruments and record data using `global.MeterProvider`.
 ```

 ## Configuring the Exporter